Nahf: State of Israel

 In and around Nahf, there are a number of archaeological remains dating from the Middle Ages, including mosaics and a cemetery.
 In a nearby location lies the shrines of Muslim leaders Sheik Muhammad Rabiah and Sheik Mahmud who fought against the Crusaders.
 The Auba cave, which dates from the time of the Assyrians, is also located here.

+Demographics

+In 2022, 99.9% of the population was Muslim and 0.1% was Christian.

 Notable structures

 The largest medieval structure in the village is a roughly 10 meter long wall, made of large drafted blocks with a rubble core, which may be of Crusader origin.